-The Company's published Corporate Governance Guidelines, which are publicly available on the Company's website under the Investors section at www.rlicorp.com, outline the directors' responsibilities, which include attendance at shareholder, Board and committee meetings.
-Due to hazardous weather conditions, only two directors attended the 2018 Annual Meeting of Shareholders and were available to respond to appropriate questions from shareholders.
+The Company's published Corporate Governance Guidelines, which are publicly available on the Company's website under the Investors section at www.rlicorp.com, outline the Directors' responsibilities, which include attendance at shareholder, Board and committee meetings.
+All 12 Directors then in office attended the 2019 Annual Meeting of Shareholders and were available to respond to appropriate questions from shareholders.

-The Company has developed an orientation process for new directors and also encourages new directors to attend a director seminar in their first year as a director.
-Directors are required to maintain the necessary level of expertise to perform their responsibilities and to help ensure that they remain currently informed on corporate governance, financial and accounting practices, ethical issues for directors and management, industry related topics, and similar matters.
-Directors are encouraged to attend annually a forum or conference that will contribute to their performance on the Company Board and the Company reimburses Directors for the reasonable costs of attending director education programs.
+The Company has developed an orientation process for new Directors and encourages new Directors to attend a Director seminar in their first year as a Director.
+Directors are required to maintain the necessary level of expertise to perform their responsibilities and to help ensure that they remain currently informed on corporate governance, financial and accounting practices, ethical issues for Directors and management, industry related topics, and similar matters.
+Directors are encouraged to attend annually a forum or conference that will contribute to their performance on the Company Board and the Company reimburses Directors for the reasonable costs of attending Director education programs.